-The County of San Diego has a charter that was adopted by votes.
+The County of San Diego has a charter that was first adopted by voters in 1933.
 The preamble to the Charter states: "We, the People of the County of San Diego, adopt this Charter to protect our rights and to promote a just, honorable, and efficient government."

 The California Constitution recognizes two types of counties: